xthemadgenius/btcrec-cli/docs/Usage_Examples/UsageExamples.md

 [Multi-Device Descrambling 12 word Seed with Extra words](Example_multi_device_descrambling_12_word_seed_with_extras.md) (Demonstrates "Required" Anchors, "Positional" Anchors and Spreading Work Accross Multiple Devices)

+[Grouping words together in tokenlist based seed recoveries](example_seed_tokenlist_tokenblocks.md) (Demonstrates descrambling a 24 word seed where there several groups of words known to follow one another, but the position of these groups within the seed is unknown)

 ## Password Recovery